-This document is part of a group of policies intended to keep children, staff, other adults and the wider organisation of GEMS safe.
+This document is part of a group of policies intended to keep children, staff, other adults and the wider organisation of GEMS Education safe.
 This document outlines specific operational arrangements for the items listed in the contents.
-It should be read in conjunction with the guidance contained in the appendices of this policy and other associated safeguarding policies found in GEMSNET -Policies & Documents Portal https://www.moe.gov.ae/Ar/ImportantLinks/Inspection/PublishingImages/ frameworkbooken.pdf whilst ensuring the rights of the child legislation found in Federal Law no. 3 of 2016, also known as Wadeema's law:
+It should be read in conjunction with the guidance contained in the appendices of this Policy and other associated company policies found in GEMSNET - Policies & Documents Portal (GEMS employee access only)

-This document has been compiled from a wide range of international and best practice guidance, all of which is intended to ensure the safety of all parties.
-The document outlines the principles as highlighted in the UAE inspection framework:
+This document has been compiled from a wide range of regional, international and best practice guidance, all of which is intended to ensure the safety of all parties.